tfabris/BlueGigaEmpeg/README.md

 ###  Caveats:

-At the time of this writing, I have tested this only on a very limited set of Bluetooth gear.
-I have tested it on:
+At the time of this writing, I have tested this project on a very limited set of Bluetooth gear.
+So far, I have only tested it on:
 - My Honda Accord 2017 factory stereo.
 - Kenwood Bluetooth-equipped car stereo in my roommate's car.
 - Plantronics Voyager Edge Bluetooth headset.